Peggy Mitchell: Reception

+In a 2021 Radio Times poll, Peggy was voted as the second best "soap pub landlord", receiving 13% of the votes.

 In popular culture

 Peggy has been spoofed in several programmes, including the ITV cartoon sketch show 2DTV, and Harry Hill's TV Burp.
 In the BBC's Big Impression, impressionist Ronni Ancona performs as Peggy, shuffling around on her knees to exaggerate Barbara Windsor's petite height, and regularly using the catchphrase "Get outta my pub!"
 Impressionist Jan Ravens has spoofed her in the BBC's Dead Ringers, also mimicking her cheeky laugh.
 Commenting on Ancona's impersonation, Windsor has said: "she does me brilliantly.
 I told her it was a great compliment.
 She made me realise my little hands wave around a lot."

 In November 2005, Peggy appeared in a sketch for Children in Need, which was a crossover between EastEnders and The Catherine Tate Show.
 The sketch featured Peggy, Little Mo Mitchell (Kacey Ainsworth), Stacey Slater (Lacey Turner) and Catherine Tate as her character Lauren Cooper.
 The 2006 episode of Doctor Who titled "Army of Ghosts" features a fictional EastEnders scene in which Peggy tells the ghost of Den Watts to "get outta my pub!"